jgreilick/profile-card-component/README.md

 ### What I learned

-I gained a deeper understanding of the CSS border property.
-I spent a lot of time working to create the blended background that was properly responsive.
+I gained a deeper understanding of the CSS background property.
+I spent significant time playing with many different background properties trying to achieve a responsive background that fit both the mobile and desktop design without the use of media queries.
+It was a valuable exercise.
+I didn't achieve the perfection
+I was looking for, but I feel the end result was satisfactory.

 ### Continued development